callumrollo/wod-plots/README.md

 The script `download_wod.py` will download all the source data files from https://www.ncei.noaa.gov/data/oceans/ncei/wod to make the plot.
 By default it will only save the lon, lat and time columns to save space.
 It totals to less than 2 GB.
 If you choose to keep the full nc files it will take up around 180 GB of disk space.
 If interrupted, it will resume from the next file.

 It took me several days for the download process to run.
-The script `retry.py` will re-run the abose script if it has crashed.
+The script `retry.py` will re-run the above script if it has crashed.
 Works well as a cron job.
 It might need some path tweaking to run on you machine.
 Works well on a remote server

 The notebook `make-plot.ipynb` makes the plot from the downloaded files.